haileytapia/portfolio/DiscordUserGuide.md

 5. When you are ready to create the server, select **Create**.

 Your new server opens in your chat window and now appears in your server list.
-For information about the chat window, see the [Server UI](#server-ui) section of this guide.
+For information about the chat window, see the [Chat window](#chat-window) section of this guide.

 ### Customize a server